Skip to content

 Output formats: - terminal: Hierarchical tree view (default) - cards: Panel/card-based view - mermaid: Mermaid flowchart diagram - graphviz: Graphviz DOT format

-• FROM-SNAPSHOT: First snapshot to compare (can be "latest", "current", or snapshot hash) [required]
+• FROM-SNAPSHOT, --from-snapshot: First snapshot to compare (can be "latest", "current", or snapshot hash) [required]

 • TO-SNAPSHOT, --to-snapshot: Second snapshot to compare (can be "latest", "current", or snapshot hash) [default: current]